ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

-Each household id should be associated with a postal address, and when people move, they should often move into previously vacated households, so that there are collisions between residential addresses.
+Each household id should be associated with a postal address, and when people move, they should often move into previously vacated households, so that there are distinct households which have had the same residential address at different times.
+We hypothesize that this will present a relevant challenge for PRL methods in practice.

 It is not clear how important it is to have housing unit address correspond to geography, and I am trying to gauge how much effort to